 However, if the perpetrator has committed a sex crime in the past, punishment is increased to a three year imprisonment and a 1000 dollar fine.

-It is advisable to contact an experienced lawyer if you are accused of a sexual offense in Maryland.
+It is advisable to contact an experienced lawyer if you are accused of a sex offense in Maryland.
 It is your right as a citizen to talk to and get advice from a criminal defense lawyer.
 An attorney can help you reduce penalty charges.
 A lawyer may also help an individual that was falsely accused of sexual offense by proving his or her innocence.
 The DNA found on the setting of the sexual offense will be used to know if the accused person in innocent or guilty of a sex crime.
 Physical damage on the victim’s body will also be used as evidence for the case.
 A psychologist will determine if the victim is lying or telling the truth.
 Sometimes young accusers lie because they might be mad at their parents.

 Fourth degree differs from first degree in some ways.
 The main difference is noted in the punishment severity.
-While the penalty for fourth degree sexual offense is just one year and a 1000 dollar fine, first degree sexual offense has a punishment of 25 years or more of imprisonment for the accused.
+While the penalty for fourth degree sexual offense is just one year and a 1000 dollar fine, first degree sexual crime has a punishment of 25 years or more of imprisonment for the accused.

 Second degree also differs from fourth degree regarding jail time.
 Being accused second degree sexual offense in Maryland could mean up to 20 years of jail.
 To be accused of this felony, force must be used on an unconscious or mentally disabled victim.
 Third degree sex offense in Maryland, however, has a penalty of ten years of maximum jail time.